 If you like to travel and discover new cultures around the map, without a doubt this is the museum you have to visit in Amsterdam.
 Inaugurated in 1864 to expose the “treasures” of the Dutch colonies in the tropics, this anthropological museum was evolving alongside Dutch society and went on to show foreign cultures as simple underdeveloped curiosities to be one of the most complete museums in the world dedicated to the cultural diversity of the planet.
 A place where you can discover travel around the globe visiting African, Asian and South American traditions without having to carry your passport!
 A museum that is always worth repeating on our trips to Amsterdam.

 The Netherlands are known in the world for being precursors in the legalization of drugs for recreational use, an expanding trend in the world that originated in this city.
 In the typical Amsterdam Coffee Shop, not only “coffee” is sold, but they are the places allowed for the sale and consumption of marijuana within the city.
 Do not be embarrassed to enter any of these sites and “browse” a little or make some clear tasting.
-And if you are interested in this topic we recommend a visit to the marijuana you will be able to know more in detail the history of this drug and the reason for its decriminalization in the Netherlands.
+And if you are interested in this topic we recommend a visit to Hash Marihuana & Hemp Museum, where you will be able to know more in detail the history of this drug and the reason for its decriminalization in the Netherlands.

 Among beautiful brick buildings, canals, narrow alleys, red lights and its controversial showcases, the red light district of Amsterdam is known throughout the world for being one of the most liberalized in terms of attitude towards prostitution, drugs and diversity sexual.
 A Dutch neighborhood that was born as the neighborhood where sailors were going to look for some fun and that today is known around the world not only for allowing prostitution freely, but here women are displayed in shop windows and their potential clients.
 In the red light district there is also the prostitution museum, a space dedicated to this the “oldest profession in the world” and how this practice is part of the history of the city of Amsterdam practically since its inception.